JayashTripathy/netflix-concept/document.md

   - Created a [badge] UI component and reused it in main page and genre page
   - Optimized by `memoizing` the group genre data by using `useMemo` hook in [allGenre] page
   - Optimized main page usng using `debounce` on scroll event of the carousel so that it will not fire on every scroll event
+  - Created a utility function [getGroupedGenreMovies] to get all the grouped movies data and stored in utils so that we can use it in the [allGenre] as well as in [genre] page .